MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-search-for-multi-geo.md

 <span id="_Get_custom_search" class="anchor"><span id="_Ref501388387" class="anchor"></span></span>
 ## Get custom search applications to show results from all or some geo locations

-Custom search applications get results from all, or some, geo locations by specifying query parameters with the request to the SharePoint Search REST API.
-Depending on the query parameters, the query is fanned out to all geo locations, or to some geo locations.
-For example, if you only need to query a subset of geo locations to find relevant information, you can control the fan out to only these.
+Custom search applications get results from all, or some, _Geography_ locations by specifying query parameters with the request to the SharePoint Search REST API.
+Depending on the query parameters, the query is fanned out to all _Geography_ locations, or to some geo locations.
+For example, if you only need to query a subset of _Geography_ locations to find relevant information, you can control the fan out to only these.
 If the request succeeds, the SharePoint Search REST API returns response data.

 ### Requirement